JonasAlfredsson/docker-fail2ban/README.md

 Docker-compose is the recommended way to run this image.
-See the example of a compose file inside the `examples` folder, and you may use the `.env` file to not have all the variables in a separate location.
+See the example of a compose file inside the `examples` folder, and you may use the `.env` file to define all the variables in a separate location.
 Then it can all be launched via the following commands:
 ```bash
 docker-compose build --pull